glondu/belenios/doc/tool.md

-If you put your secret credential in a file `/path/to/credential` and your choices in a file `/path/to/choices.json` (as an array of arrays of 0/1 in JSON format), the following command will output a raw ballot that can be directly submitted:
+If you put your secret credential in a file `/path/to/credential` and your choices in a file `/path/to/choices.json` (as an array of arrays of 0/1 in JSON format), the following command will output a raw ballot that can be sent to the administrator of the election:

     belenios-tool vote --dir /path/to/election --privcred /path/to/credential --ballot /path/to/choices.json

+In the case where the election is administered with the web interface, a raw ballot prepared with the command-line tool can be uploaded directly via the web interface.

 Administrator's guide